+More than one absence from class will result in a one point deduction from the course grade for each occurrence.
+In addition, more than one late arrival or early departure from class will result in a one point deduction from the course grade point total.
 Students arriving late to class causes a disruption to the class in session, therefore the classroom door may be locked at the beginning of class, and students may not enter the classroom until the instructor provides a break.
-Repeated absences, late arrivals, and/or early departures from class may impact the students' ability to meet course outcomes and will result in a Progress/Jeopardy Warning and an evaluation of the student's ability to meet course outcomes.
-The students' inability to meet course failure and subsequent dismissal from the program.
+Repeated late arrivals and early departures from class may impact the students' ability to meet course outcomes and will result in a Progress/Jeopardy Warning and an evaluation of the student's ability to meet course outcomes.
+The students' inability to meet course outcomes will result in course failure and subsequent dismissal from the program.